AdaCore/why3/doc/syntaxref.rst

 a non-parenthesised implication at the right-hand side of an
 equivalence: ``A <-> B -> C`` is rejected.

+.. index:: conditional
+.. index:: pair: keyword; if
+.. index:: pair: keyword; then
-.. index:: conditionals
+.. index:: pair: keyword; else
-.. index:: let
+.. index:: pair: keyword; let
 .. index:: pattern-matching

 Conditionals, "let" bindings and pattern-matching